Wilsonlim96/html-and-css/lesson.md

 ---

-## Part 1 - Create a simple biography
+## Part 1 - Create a simple profile page with HTML

 ### End of Lesson Goal Demo